Discussions are pretty straightforward. You and your students leave posts—both comments and replies—and can even attach files to them.

 - Use the filter to sort the discussion by Oldest/Newest, Unread posts, those with Recent activity, or those with the most activity (a comment with a lot of replies, for example).

 Students can report other students' inappropriate comments, replies, and even entire discussions.
-Here's how that works:
+This article describes how that works.

 Grading comments and replies